fenago/machine-learning-with-scikit-learn/Chapter03/Lab_3.md

-Chapter 3.
+ Lab 3.
 Predicting Categories with Logistic Regression
 ---------------------------------------------------------

 The logistic regression algorithm is one of the most interpretable